 You may be asked to turn and hold various positions on the exam table.
-This helps ensure that your entire colon is coated with barium and allows the radiologist to view the colon from various angles.
+This helps ensure that your entire colon is coated with barium and enables the radiologist to view the colon from various angles.
 You also may be asked to hold your breath at times.

 The radiologist may press firmly on your abdomen and pelvis, manipulating your colon for better viewing on a monitor attached to the X-ray machine.
-A number of x-rays will likely be taken of your colon from various angles.
+A number of X-rays will likely be taken of your colon from various angles.

-A barium enema exam typically takes about 30 to 45 minutes.
+A barium enema exam typically takes about 30 to 60 minutes.

 After the exam

 After the exam, most of the barium will be removed from your colon through the enema tube.
 When the tube is removed, you'll be able to use the toilet to expel additional barium and air.
-Any abdominal cramping usually ends quickly, and you'll be able to return to your usual diet and activities right away.
+Any abdominal cramping usually ends quickly, and you should be able to return to your usual diet and activities right away.

 - Barium enema examination.
-American Society of Radiologic Technologists. https://www.asrt.org/content/ThePublic/AboutRadiologicProcedures/Barium_Enema_exam.aspx.
-Accessed April 12, 2011.
+American Society of Radiologic Technologists. http://www.asrt.org/patients/learn-about-exams.
+Accessed Jan.
+23, 2014.